Shahrokh Shah: Final years and death

 After Ahmad Shah Durrani's death in 1772, Shahrokh had become a pawn of the chieftains who had taken control of the surrounding cities and towns of the Afsharid capital of Mashhad.
 The most prominent of these chieftains was most likely Eshaq Khan, who preserved Torbat-e Heydarieh as his center of operations.
 In the eastern parts of the Alborz, Kurdish chieftains ruled over several fortresses, such as Bojnord and Quchan.

 When the Qajar ruler Agha Mohammad Shah reached Mashhad as part of his conquest of Khorasan, Shahrokh, along with a prominent mujtahid named Mirza Mahdi, went to the Qajar encampment.
 There they were warmly received by Agha Mohammad Shah's nephew Hossein Qoli Khan.
 Shortly afterwards, Agha Mohammad Shah sent a force of 8,000 soldiers under Suleiman Khan Qajar, followed by Mirza Mahdi, to conquer Mashhad and affirm its citizens of the Shah's generosity.
-A day later, Agha Mohammad Shah, followed the customary of the famous Iranian shah Abbas I the Great, and entered Mashhad by foot as a pilgrim to the Imam Reza shrine, whilst being teary eyed and kissing the ground.
+A day later, Agha Mohammad Shah, followed the customary of the famous Iranian shah Abbas the Great, and entered Mashhad by foot as a pilgrim to the Imam Reza shrine, whilst being teary eyed and kissing the ground.
 His pilgrimage continued for 23 days, where he seemed to be unaware of the politics of the country.

-However, things quite instantly changed after that—Agha Mohammad Shah ordered the digging up of Nader Shah's corpse, and had it sent to Tehran, where it was reburied alongside Karim Khan Zand's corpse.
+However, things quite instantly changed after that—Agha Mohammad Shah ordered the digging up of Nader Shah's corpse, and had it sent to Tehran, where it was reburied alongside Karim Khan Zand's remains.
 He then forced Shahrokh to give any riches that originally belonged to Nader Shah.
 Shahrokh vowed that he did not possess any more of Nader Shah's riches.
 Agha Mohammad Shah, ruthless and revengeful, and with a desire for treasures, disbelieved him, and had him tortured severely to confess the hidden locations of the last gems passed down to him from his grandfather, Nader.
 Shahrokh initially refused to speak, going through severe torture; however, he eventually confessed the locations of the gems.
 Shahrokh was sent to Mazandaran with his family, but died at Damghan due to the injuries he had suffered from his tortures.